Tuesday, 2 December 2025

 This story was captured by a writers such as Neville Williams in the books Chasing the Sun and Sunpower - which gave us international recognition as pioneers.

-The chapter about us in the book, Ties that Bind written by Ingrid Knutson, captured the story based on the ties - between people, between nations, between ideas - were what made this challenging business meaningful and enduring.
-The business model was emulated by the World Bank and others to replicate in places like Bangladesh and Uganda among other countries.
+The chapter about us in the book, Ties that Bind written by Ingrid Knutson, captured the story based on the ties - between people, between nations, between ideas - making this challenging business meaningful and enduring.
+The business model was promoted by the World Bank and others to replicate in places like Bangladesh and Uganda among other countries.
+Shell Renewables built on what we started and emulated it around the world.

-Even today, decades later, the adventure continues.
-The technological landscape has evolved, but the essence of the work remains the same: to serve humanity, to steward the Earth, and to do so with integrity.
+Even today, decades later, the adventure continues in diverse ways.
+Our lives have evolved, but the essence of the work remains the same: to nurture lasting relationships, to serve humanity, to steward the Earth, to push boundaries with integrity.

 Closing Reflection: From Adventure to Insight

-As I reflect on this long, winding journey - the victories, the setbacks, the collaborations across oceans - what stands out most today is not the technology or even the achievements.
+As I reflect on this long, winding journey - the victories, the setbacks, the collaborations across oceans - what stands out most today is not the technology, the business or even the achievements.
 It is the inner journey that unfolded alongside the outer one.

 El-Teb Hydro Project with Canadian System